Financial-Times/origami/README.md

 sent or not, if `true` or coerced to a truthy value, the error will be sent, if `false` the error will be filtered.

 This function should not mutate the data object or its fields.
+See `transformError` if you wish to mutate the data.

+`filterError` is run after `transformError`.

 Note: this may only be configured through the `init` method, it will report an `Error` and continue without filtering enabled if this is configured